Zero Gravity Sleep Position

 How to Sleep in the Zero Gravity Sleep Position?

 The zero gravity sleep position is all about adjusting the position of the head and legs to an elevated position.
 This sleep position builds a 120-degree angle between the upper body and legs.
 The head is moderately raised, and the knees bend toward the chest.
-Using a Microfiber Pillow is an added benefit in this scenario.
+Using the family pillow set is an added advantage in this situation.

 Pillows play a pivotal role in achieving this best sleeping position.
 Put one under the head and one under the upper back.
 Place another under the knees for support.
 However, a modifiable bed provides a better solution.